-For many people, medications are an important component of care.
-In combination with your regular treatment, your care team may suggest a medication plan to help improve a patient's successful treatment outcome.
+For many people medications are an important component of care.
+In combination with regular treatment, our care team may suggest a medication plan to help improve a patient's successful treatment outcome.
 Our medical staff assesses medical history and symptoms to determine which medication and dosage may be a helpful supplement to behavioral therapy.

-Your team at Rogers understands sometimes there is a stigma to using medication.
-However, medication, or pharmacologic therapy, can be extremely helpful in decreasing your symptoms of mental illness or addiction.
-Your treatment team will regularly review your medication plan to ensure it’s the right fit for you.
+We understand sometimes there is a stigma around using medication; however, medication, or pharmacologic therapy, can be extremely helpful in decreasing symptoms of mental illness or addiction.
+The treatment team regularly reviews patients' medication plan to ensure it’s the right fit.

-Of course, therapy is still the foundation of your care at Rogers.
+Therapy is still the foundation of the care we provide at Rogers.
 Relying on medications alone can sometimes be risky and lead to relapse, or a return of symptoms.
-Over time, your body may react differently to your medications.
-Or if you stop taking them, and you don’t have a toolbox of skills, such as those developed in therapy, you may not be equipped to overcome life’s challenges.
+Over time the body may react differently to medications, or if a person stops taking them, and they don’t have a toolbox of skills such as those developed in therapy, they may not be equipped to overcome life’s challenges.

 Rogers does use a third-party pharmacy for some medications.
 Medication fees are billed separately for residential, partial hospitalization and intensive outpatient care.

-For adults facing addiction, including alcohol, drug or opioid addiction, medication-assisted treatment (MAT) may be part of your treatment plan, but not as a freestanding service.
+For adults facing addiction, including alcohol, drug or opioid addiction, medication-assisted treatment may be part of the treatment plan, but not as a freestanding service.

 Find new understanding and deeper connections through therapeutic activities and experiences.